Preventing Summer Reading Loss + Our Summer Reading Lists

 Harriet the Spy, The BFG, and Tales of a Fourth Grade Nothing are all my own childhood favorites, and they were on our shelves.
 Since she’s going to be a fourth grader, I thought she’d get a kick out of Tales of a Fourth Grade Nothing, and I think Harriet is a character she’ll really relate to.
 And who doesn’t love The BFG?
 Nobody, that’s who.

 Almost Super just won the Whitney Award for best middle grade book of 2014.
-When I saw it, I totally judged it by its cover and ordered it for Sophia.
+When I saw it, I totally judged it by its cover and ordered it for my youngest.
 I’ve looked through it a bit and know she’ll enjoy it, though!

 To find out HOW I choose summer reading for the girls, click here: How to Choose Summer Reading for Your Children